Neural Video Fields Editing: Experiments

 \subsection{Application}

-Here we demonstrate some practical applications of NVEdit to establish that it not only enables multiple editing types (\textit{e.g.}, changing shape, editing scene, and style transfer, \textit{etc.}), but also accomplishes frame interpolation without any fine-tuning or post-processing operations.
+Here we demonstrate some other practical applications of NVEdit to establish that it not only enables multiple editing types (\textit{e.g.}, changing shape, editing scene, and style transfer, \textit{etc.}), but also accomplishes frame interpolation without any fine-tuning or post-processing operations.

 \textbf{Consistent video editing.} \cref{fig:teaser} has displayed our results on various scenes and instructions, illustrating the temporal consistency and adherence to instructions achieved by our edits.
 On the left, we replace the wolf with other animals.
 The added animals maintain the same posture and motion as the wolf.
 Crucially, the background remains unchanged, whilst inter-frame variation is smooth and consistent throughout the edited video.
 On the right, we showcase the effects of scene and style editing.
 Our editing strictly follows the instructions, generating temporal consistent videos while accurately inheriting original features.
 In addition, due to the impressive encoding efficiency, NVEdit enables long video editing.
 We present our results on long videos comprising 600 frames in \cref{fig:visual}, whose resolution is 960 $\times$ 544.
 Again, different types of editing are applied to these videos.
-One can see that our method faithfully edits frames according to the user-given instructions, preserving information that does not require modification, such as motion and semantic layout, \textit{etc.} Inter-frame consistency is also well-maintained after the field editing stage, allowing NVEdit to render editing effects without unnatural flickers.
+One can see that our method faithfully edits frames according to the user-given instructions, while preserving information that does not require modification, such as motion and semantic layout, \textit{etc.} Inter-frame consistency is also well-maintained after the field editing stage, allowing NVEdit to render editing effects without unnatural flickers.
+We present video results in the supplementary material for a more intuitive illustration.

-\textbf{Frame interpolation.} Since the neural video field encodes a given video as a temporally continuous signal \cite{NVP}, we can seamlessly extend signals along the temporal axis, \textit{i.e.}, frame interpolation, without any additional operations.
-Moreover, after the field editing stage, we can also effortlessly propagate the editing features to the predicted temporal signals.
-Illustrated in \cref{interf}, NVEdit receives an instruction and edits frames in the original video ($\textit{f}_1$ and $\textit{f}_2$).
-We then adjust a hyper-parameter to extend its capability to render a longer video, \textit{i.e.}, predicting novel frames that are not present in the original video ($\textit{f}_{1.5}$).
-Notably, the new frame maintains coherence with its neighboring frames and the editing effect is seamlessly propagated to it.